 4. More chocolate is bought at Brussels Airport than anywhere else in the world

 You’ve probably heard about Belgian chocolate.
-It’s famed as some of the best chocolate in the world, and travellers obviously know it, as Brussels Airport sells more of the sweet stuff than anywhere else on earth.
+It’s famed as some of the best chocolate in the world, and travelers obviously know it, as Brussels Airport sells more of the sweet stuff than anywhere else on earth.
 Over 800 tonnes of chocolate is sold every year at the airport, and we know we can’t resist picking up a box or two on our way through Brussels!

-RELATED CONTENT: The average minimum wage, and other interesting Luxembourg facts
+We think you’ll also like: The average minimum wage, and other interesting Luxembourg facts

-5. Norway knighted a penguin
+5. Norway knighted a penguin.
+More than once.